 Organizing a bedroom doesn't just mean organizing a closet or a chest of drawers.
-It also refers to organizing your bedroom nightstand.
-While nightstands take little time to organize, they can be an eyesore when going to bed at nighttime.
+It also refers to organizing your bedroom nightstand (Affiliate Link).
+While nightstands (Affiliate Link) take little time to organize, they can be an eyesore when going to bed at nighttime.
 And, during the night, in the dark, finding the one thing you are looking for can be challenging.

-Several items can be stored in the nightstand.
-Below are just some I found over the years organizing my own, families', and clients' nightstands.
+Several items can be stored on the nightstand (Affiliate Link).
+Below are just some I found over the years organizing my own, my family's, and clients' nightstands (Affiliate Link).

 eyeglasses